malfter/ansible-role-fstab_mounts/README.md

 sudo cryptsetup luksFormat -v -y --key-file=/path/to/first-drive.key /dev/sdX2
 ```

-Both of these operastions are of course destructive, so any existing data on
+Both of these operations are of course destructive, so any existing data on
 the drive/partition will be lost.

 ### Unlock Encrypted Device